volopasse/Ramblings-of-a-hackintosher/Experiment.md

 ![alt text](Pictures/The%20new%20hotness.png)

-Me and a lot of hackintoshers advice you to switch over to the new efi driver.
-But if you can't booting when using this new efi driver then you should use the old one.
+Remember to remove old efi driver when using the new one.
+And if you can't booting when using this new efi driver then you should use the old one.

 ### Sounds good!
 Where do I get it?